 Sandor bowed his head.
 "I serve the powers," he said as he disappeared.

-"As did I," Caliel replied grimly, "once upon a time."
-He said a few words to the monitor and it loaded the Ebay home page.
+"As did I once upon a time."
+Caliel said a few words to the monitor and it loaded the Ebay home page.
 He began to erase all links to his account.
 In a few moments, no one would ever know that he was registered as a desert gnome, or that he had sold the only remaining Urn of Osiris to an ex-demon from Sunnydale.
 Once the traces of his interference were obliterated, he spoke again and the monitor cleared, then filled with mist.

 "Caliel?
 Is it done?
 Three slayers now exist on the Earth?"